The Best Backpacking Backpacks of 2017

 Easily some of the best features of any pack in our review

-The Best Buy award winner is the Osprey Volt 75; it combines solid comfort and performance with excellent value.
+The Osprey Volt 75 combines solid comfort and performance with excellent value.
 The $200 Volt 75, or the identical, but slightly smaller $180 Volt 60, scored fairly high in most categories and scored better overall than several much more expensive packs.
 The Osprey Volt 75 appeals especially to people who appreciate its simplicity: not tons of extra pockets or pouches, just the essentials and a slightly above average frame, padding and ergonomics.
 While the Volt 75 is not feature-heavy, it does have all the key features that backpackers care about the most, like a lid pocket, dual entry water bottle pockets, stretchy beaver tail pocket and a lower zippered access point (AKA sleeping bag compartment), among other things.
 What our testers really noticed was that the Volt has better, more ergonomic shoulder straps, nicer foam, and better-feeling face materials than most other packs in its price range.
 If you're looking for something a little smaller, check out the Volt 60.

-Fits a wide range of people
+Fits a broad range of people

 Packed full of features

 Sweet adjustable hip belt

 Not as supportive for super heavy (50+ lb) loads

 Snow can get inside of the back panel